jzohrab/coronadatascraper/docs/sources.md

 It's a tough challenge to write scrapers that will work when websites are inevitably updated.
 Here are some tips:

-* If your source is an Html table, use the HtmlTableValidator
+* If your source is an HTML table, use the HtmlTableValidator if possible
 * If data for a field is not present (eg. no recovered information), **do not put 0 for that field**.
 Make sure to leave the field undefined so the scraper knows there is no information for that particular field.
 * Write your scraper so it handles aggregate data with a single scraper entry (i.e. find a table, process the table)
 * Try not to hardcode county or city names, instead let the data on the page populate that